green-elephpant/code-bench/README.md

 *Note:* `GreenElephpant\CodeBench` works with PHP 7.4+ to support most code bases.
 However, only since PHP 8.2 the function[memory_reset_peak_usage](https://www.php.net/manual/en/function.memory-reset-peak-usage.php) is available.
-With earlier verions, you will not be able to monitor the peak memory usage with this tool.
+With earlier versions, you will not be able to monitor the peak memory usage with this tool.

 ## Configuration